‘Quiet Revival’ in All Ages Seen in Bereavement Support

 An analysis of feedback from the first 162 courses since its re-launch in 2023 has shown:

-This is from courses run by 22 denominations and across all areas of the UK.
+This is from courses run by churches of 22 denominations and across all areas of the UK.

 The charity has been trying to raise awareness of how The Bereavement Journey® is helping people of all ages to come to church and faith, anecdotally since autumn 2023, and formally since February 2025 with the publication of its Mission Impact Report.

-The Bereavement Journey programme has long been helping people to process grief but the final session on faith was added by Revd Canon Yvonne Tulloch building on her previous work of ‘Evangelism in a Spiritual Age’.
-From its relaunch in September 2023 to January 2024 it spread by word of mouth due to its potential for mission to over 400 UK locations, with two new enquiries having been received per week since.
+The Bereavement Journey® programme has long been helping people to process grief but the final session on faith was added by Revd Canon Yvonne Tulloch building on her previous work of ‘Evangelism in a Spiritual Age’.
+Since its relaunch in September 2023 the programme has quickly spread to over 400 locations, largely by word of mouth because of its potential for mission.

 Says Yvonne.
 “Our results are particularly exciting as they span all ages and many are small churches in villages and towns, and because many had just started out and had not reached the point of advertising externally.
 From what we’re hearing, those courses that are advertising to the public are experiencing as many as 100% attendees from outside church, with the same level of popularity for the optional session on faith.”